 Are you looking for a solution to speed up your unit test development?
 Or perhaps you want to write more stable and reliable unit tests?
 Or you simply want the unit tests to be isolated from their environment?
 Then you need JustMock.

 The following items will be covered to help you write better tests:

-Mocks are more than the default-valued objects known as stubs.
-Mocks act as collaborators and are subject to behavioral modification.
-These collaborators will help you achieve your desired unit-testing goal for a given system and a controlled set of inputs.
-This is achieved by having the mock object stand in for the real object and returning data you have specified.
+The mock object is not simply an object with hard coded values to return.
+The mock object also acts as a collaborator and is subject to dynamic behavioral modification and verification.
+Such a collaborator will help you achieve your desired unit-testing goal for a given system and a controlled set of inputs.
+This is achieved by having the mock object stand-in for the real object and return data or execute a behavior you have specified.

 To get a complete overview of mocks, an informative article named “Mocks aren’t stubs” by Martin Fowler is a must read.